rwieruch/blog_robinwieruch_content/blog/node-js-express-tutorial/index.md

 npm install express
 ```

-Now, in your *src/index.js* file, use the following code to import Express.js, to create an instance of an Express application, and to start it as Express server:
+Now, in your *src/index.js* JavaScript file, use the following code to import Express.js, to create an instance of an Express application, and to start it as Express server:

 ```javascript
 import express from 'express';